top of page

 Fencing off a buffer zone along a river and allowing it to revegetate can have great benefits for the river by intercepting nutrients, holding the soil together, providing shade and the creation of a wildlife corridor.
 You can install either permanent electric fencing or sheep wire fencing along the river or drain and there is also an additional payment if you opt to plant trees within the margin.

-€5.50/m for Permanent Riparian Electric Fencing (video)
+€5.50/m Permanent Riparian Electric Fencing

-€9.48/m for Sheep Wire Fencing (video)
+€9.48/m Sheep Wire Fencing

-€13.93/tree for Riparian Margin Tree Planting.
+€13.93/tree Riparian Margin Tree Planting

 Habitat Supports for Wild Birds